-Vinyl windows are an affordable choice when it comes to buying new windows for your home, and today’s vinyl windows can easily withstand years of Arizona heat… even in the hottest summer.
+Vinyl windows are an affordable choice when it comes to buying new windows for your home, and today’s vinyl windows can easily last for years in the Arizona heat… decades of even the hottest summers.

 They’ve come a long way and are a common choice for home replacement windows and doors.

-Unlike windows from a decade ago that would soften and sag after being exposed to direct, intense 100+ degree sunlight for months, modern blends of PVC vinyl with inhibitors to prevent the sun’s UV from softening and damaging the vinyl, reinforced metal within the vinyl and additives in the vinyl itself all combine into a better produce.
+If you’re seeking a durable and energy-efficient solution for your windows, vinyl is an excellent choice.
+Vinyl windows, particularly those from reputable manufacturers like Andersen, Pella, Milgard, and Anlin, are designed to withstand the intense heat of Arizona.
+Unlike windows from a decade ago that would soften and sag after being exposed to direct, intense 100+ degree sunlight for months, modern blends of PVC vinyl with inhibitors to prevent the sun’s UV from softening and damaging the vinyl, reinforced metal within the vinyl and additives in the vinyl itself all combine into a better product.

 The longevity is much, much better.

-Modern vinyl windows from a reputable manufacturer typically last 15 to 20 years in Arizona, and as long as 40 years in more moderate climates.
+Modern vinyl windows from a reputable manufacturer typically last 15 to 20 years in Arizona, and as long as 40 years in more moderate climates.¹

 You do get what you pay for, however, so it’s important to look at the specific brand and product of the vinyl window you’re considering.
 The vinyl used in a window varies from one manufacturer to the other, with a wide variety of additives, parts, sturdiness or thickness of the vinyl and other factors to consider.
 It’s important to ask about expected lifespan, warranty and energy efficiency details.